 If you suspect that your loved one has suffered from nursing home neglect or abuse, don’t ignore it.
 You have the power to help protect your loved one by contacting:

 - Adult Protective Services or the Department of Social Services (DSS) in South Carolina

 - The South Carolina Department of Health and Environmental Control (DHEC)

-- An experienced attorney with a nursing home abuse law firm.
+- An experienced South Carolina nursing home abuse attorney with a reputable law firm.